-To-date the BCWD has focused a significant amount of effort on the protection and restoration of Brown's Creek, a cold-water fishery located on the boundary of the Twin Cities Metropolitan Area.
+To-date the BCWD has_focused a significant amount of effort on the protection and restoration of Brown's Creek, a cold-water fishery located on the boundary of the Twin Cities Metropolitan Area.
 Given its designation as a cold-water fishery, Brown's Creek has been actively managed by the Minnesota DNR as a trout stream and a significant amount of attention has been given to the trout population of the creek.
-In addition to the trout, the Brown's Creek corridor supports a variety of unique and rare species such as Rainbow Darter (Etheostoma caeruleum), Blanding's Turtle (Emydoidea blandingii), and coldwater dependent macroinvertebrates.
-The steep topography, geologic setting, and high quality vegetation of the Brown's Creek Gorge supports Walking Fern (Asplenium rhizophyllum), Butternut (Juglans cinerea), and foraging and nesting habitat for Louisiana Waterthrush (Parkesia motacilla).
+In addition to the trout, the Brown's Creek corridor supports a variety of unique and rare species such as Rainbow Darter (Etheostoma caeruleum), Blanding's Turtle (Emydoidea blandingii), and coldwater dependent macroinvertebratesis extremely unique: the creek is full of fish, frogs, turtles and macroinvertebrates and the The_steep topography, geologic setting and high quality vegetation of the Brown's Creek Gorge supports Walking Fern (Asplenium rhizophyllum), Butternut (Juglans cinerea), and foraging and nesting habitat fora variety of birds including rare species such as the Louisiana Waterthrush (Parkesia motacilla).

 More recently, the BCWD has been focusing on its lakes, ponds and wetlands.
 Lake management activities have resulted in the discovery of Snailseed Pondweed (Potamogeton bicupulatus), an endangered aquatic plant which indicates the need to better understand the water chemistry of these lakes and the management activities needed to sustain these sensitive species.
 Similarly, a wetland inventory conducted in 2024 resulted in the discovery of a Cranberry Bog (Northern Shrub Shore Fen) which is home to carnivorous round leaved sundew, bog cranberry, and a continuous carpet of sphagnum moss.
-The presence of these rare species is an indication of the watershed system's health and the need for protection by the BCWD as well as private landowners.
+The presence of these rare species is an indication of the watershed system's's health and should be protected in the future.
+Environmental stressors such as invasive species and land use conversion threaten terrestrial and aquatic habitat resources, the need for protection by the BCWD as well as private landowners.